fredfeng/CS162/homework/hw5/README.md

 ## Testing your code

 * You should construct your own test cases and run your own tests locally (although we will not be grading your testing).
-* You can find unit test helpers in `test/test_typing.ml`, and you can execute unit tests with `dune runtest`.
+* You can find unit test helpers in `test/test_typing.ml` (to test the overall type inference algorithm), and `test/test_solving.ml` (to test the constraint solver indepdently).
+You can execute unit tests with `dune runtest`.
 For convenience, we have provided a `DSL` module in `ast.ml` that will help you concisely construct test cases, should you choose to use it.
 * **Make sure you test your constraint generation and your constraint solver separately.** If you generate incorrect constraints, your unification will not produce the correct answers ("garbage in, garbage out").
 Likewise, if your unification is incorrect, you will obviously get the wrong answers.
 * We **highly recommend** that you write unit tests for each helper function you defined.
 * Afterwards, you should test your constraint generation and unification together, so that you can get a sense of how well they do as an actual type inference procedure (which is the goal of this assignment).